 Regulations in transport are manifold, and include amongst others regulations for markets, infrastructure, vehicles and fuels, speeds, access of vehicles to roads and areas, drivers licence holding, helmet wearing, drinking and driving, etc. The focus of this paper is on regulations for safety and the environment, and it is limited to vehicle and speed regulations.
-Regulations for fuels have a lot in common with regulations for vehicles, and therefore this paper does not explicitly discuss these regulations.
-Some of the lessons drawn can be relevant for other regulations.
+Regulations for fuels have a lot in common with regulations for vehicles, and therefore I do not explicitly discuss these regulations.
+Some of the lessons of this paper can be relevant for other regulations.

-Regulations for environmental and safety standards for vehicles and regulations for fuels are common throughout the world, leading (groups of) countries being the United States, the European Union (EU28), Australia and Japan.
-In the EU28, the first safety and environmental regulations for road vehicles were introduced in the 1970s.
-Having the same standards for vehicles is more efficient than if each member state set its own standards, firstly for car manufacturers and importing companies, and secondly for public bodies.
-For car manufacturers it avoids vehicles needing to meet different requirements in different countries, leading to production and distribution inefficiencies.
-For public bodies it saves on costs related to policy making.
+Regulations for environmental and safety standards for vehicles and regulations for fuels are common throughout the world, leading (groups of) countries being the USA, EU, Australia and Japan.
+In the EU the first safety and environmental regulations for road vehicles were introduced in the 1970s.
+Having the same standards for vehicles is way more efficient than if each member state would set its own standards, firstly for car manufacturers and importing companies, and secondly for public bodies.
+For car manufacturers it avoids that cars need to be meet different requirements in different countries, leading to production and distribution inefficiencies.
+And for public bodies it saves a lot of costs related to policy making.

-Speed regulations are also common across the world, and mainly aim to improve road safety, but also environmental impacts (noise, CO2, polluting emissions) are relevant (e.g. Rietveld and Shefer, 1998).
+Regulations for speeds are also common across the world, and mainly aim to improve road safety, although in debates often also environmental impacts (noise, CO2, polluting emissions) are relevant (e.g. Rietveld and Shefer, 1998).

-Regulations for exhaust-related emissions are generally the combination of quantitative values (e.g. maximum emissions of a pollutant in grams per kilometre) and test conditions.
-In addition, noise emissions combine maximum noise production and test conditions, and regulations for crashworthiness combine impacts and test conditions.
-This is unavoidable, but the consequence is that manufacturers strongly focus on the test itself, ignoring other aspects, in particular the main goal of such tests.
-The tests aim for lower emissions of pollutants and CO_2 , noise reduction and improvement in safety levels in real world conditions.
-The regulations are a means to reach these aims.
-But manufacturers generally focus much less on environmental and safety aspects of their vehicles, which are not the focus of the specific regulations and test conditions, the "dieselgate" scandal being a recent, though (probably) quite extreme example.
+Regulations for exhaust related emissions are generally the combination of quantitative values (e.g. maximum emissions of a pollutant in grams per kilometre) and test conditions.
+Also noise emissions combine maximum noise production and test conditions.
+And regulations for the crashworthiness combine impacts and test conditions.
+This is unavoidable, but the consequence is that manufacturers strongly focus on the test itself, ignoring other aspects, and particularly what the tests aim for.
+The tests aim for lower emissions of pollutants, CO_2 and noise, and to improve safety levels in real world conditions, and the regulations are a means to reach these aims.
+But manufacturers generally focus way less on environmental and safety aspects of their vehicles which are not the focus of the specific regulations and test conditions, the 'dieselgate' scandal being a recent, though (probably) quite extreme example.

-Suppose a country or group of countries considers (new) regulations for safety or the environment, and these regulations imply that new (or "better") technologies are needed.
-Past examples include regulations leading to new cars having three-way catalytic converters, or Antilock Brake Systems (ABS).
-At first glance a CBA is a logical and relatively easy framework for the ex-ante evaluation of the pros and cons.
-The effects are (seemingly) quite clear: lower emissions and safer vehicles, and the cost of the technology.
-Nevertheless, this is theory - practice can be much more complicated.
+Suppose a country or group of countries considers (new) regulations for safety or the environment, and these regulations imply that new (or 'better') technologies are needed.
+Examples of the past include regulations leading to new cars having three way catalytic converters, or Antilock Brake Systems (ABS).
+At first glance a CBA is a logical and relatively easy framework for the ex ante evaluation of the pros and cons.
+The effects are (seemingly) quite clear: lower emissions and safer vehicles.
+And the technologies cost money, and car producers can probably tell how much.
+But this is theory - practice can be way more complicated.
 The next two sections explain why.